d-exclaimation/pioneer/Documentation/guides/getting-started/schema.md

         InputField("username", at: \.username)
         InputField("email", at: \.email)

-        // Default value from GrapHQL
+        // Default value from GraphQL
         InputField("bio", at: \.bio)
             .defaultValue("")